krogseng/image-gallery/LAB2.md

-Given the variation in listing for the different views, you're probably better off creating different list view components for each view type (versus having a single list view that toggles the display component.
+Given the variation in listing for the different views, you're probably better off creating different list view components for each view type (versus having a single list view that toggles the display component).
 Something like:

 ```
 ThumbnailList